gabxap/CuantoEstaElDolarPe/README.md

 <img src="images/outputs/only_one.png" width="300"/>

-## ⭐ Demo of script running on a Raspberry PI 4.
+## ⭐ Demo of script running on a Raspberry Pi 4.
 Generating of the image and uploading to Instagram.
 (Click to see)

 [![Watch the video](https://img.youtube.com/vi/mqlkYZXAklk/maxresdefault.jpg)](https://youtu.be/mqlkYZXAklk)